ruckus/quickeebooks/README.md

 * `nokogiri` : XML parsing
 * `active_model` : For validations

-## Getting a Users OAuth Token & Secret

-Create a Controller in your application which you direct the user

 ## Getting Started & Initiating Authentication Flow with Intuit

 To start the authentication flow with Intuit you include the Intuit Javascript and on a page of your choosing you present the "Connect to Quickbooks" button by including this XHTML: